-Additionally, consistent with the Compensation Committee's focus on pay-for-performance, a significant portion of the total target direct compensation for fiscal 2023 was performance-based/"at-risk," comprised of annual cash incentive pay and restricted shares with a performance-based element intended to provide our named executive officers the full target value of the equity award only if our stock price increases to \$100 per share.
-Of the total target direct compensation for fiscal 2023, 77% of the compensation for Ms. Beranek was performance-based/"at-risk," 69% of the compensation for Mr. Herzog was performance-based/"at-risk," and 77% of the compensation for Mr. Hill was performance-based/"at-risk."
+Additionally, consistent with the Compensation Committee's focus on pay-for-performance, a significant portion of the total target direct compensation for fiscal 2024 was performance-based/"at-risk," comprised of annual cash incentive pay, restricted stock and PSUs.
+Of the total target direct compensation for fiscal 2024, 75% of the compensation for Ms. Beranek was performance-based/"at-risk," 68% of the compensation for Mr. Herzog was performance-based/"at-risk," and 75% of the compensation for Mr. Hill was performance-based/"at-risk."